NorthCoastChurch/IT-Policy/Policy-4-Church-Owned-Computer-and-Device-Acceptable-Use-and-Security.md

-# Owned Mobile Device Acceptable Use and Security
+# Church Owned Computer and Device Acceptable Use and Security

 # **Definitions**